+void cpiNextParserClassName(

-void cpiNextPa CciParser CciContext CciChar int rserClassName(parser, context, buffer, size); parser The address of the parser object (input). context The address of the plug-in context (input). buffer The address of a buffer into which the parser class name should be put (input). size The length of the buffer provided by the broker (input).
+- buffer The address of a buffer into which the parser class name should be put (input). - size The length of the buffer provided by the broker, expressed as the number of CciChar characters(input).

 cpiNextParserCodedCharSetId

 Optional function to return the coded character set ID (CCSID) of the data owned by the next parser class in the chain, if any.